Skip to main content

 Examining the Indian Critical Illness Landscape

-Now, let's turn our gaze to India.
-Indian insurers have certainly recognized the importance of critical illness benefits, and offerings are widely available, both as standalone policies and as riders with life insurance or standard health insurance plans.
+Now, let us turn our attention to the Indian critical illness landscape.
+Critical illness benefits are offered by Indian insurers, available as standalone policies or as riders with life insurance or standard health insurance plans.
 Typically, Indian critical illness policies cover a list of 8 to 20 specified illnesses, with common examples being:

 • Cancer of specified severity